alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 1. Does not encourage rushed first-come-first serve bids, but still lets work start relatively quickly.
 2. Fights nepotism, as it is objectively measurable, and has internal accountability between maintainers and SMEs.
-3. Still allows maintainers and SMEs to ensure that bounties are only claimed by qualified appplicants, to reduce the rate of failure.
+3. Still allows maintainers and SMEs to ensure that bounties are only claimed by qualified applicants, to reduce the rate of failure and help funnel people towards tasks that are appropriate for their current skills.
 4. Encourages broad participation and spreads out the financial benefits.

 ### Why does the bounty get awarded to the team that won the bid, no matter who did the work?